 At this point, despite my breathlessness, I was getting the hell out of there.
 Back at the trail-head, I nearly passed out from my fever and poor lungs.
 We did manage to get back on the road and make it to Kong Lor cave two minutes before the tours closed.

 Kong Lor Cave

 The only lucky part of the whole trip might have been that I didn’t crash right there.
-After a few scary side to side swerves, I slowed down and pulled over.
-As my two friends sped away out of sight, a few young men playing pool came over and confirmed that yes, my tire was popped, and no, they couldn’t help me at all.
+After a few scary sides to side swerves, I slowed down and pulled over.
+As my two friends sped away out of sight, a few young men came over and confirmed that yes, my tire was popped, and no, they couldn’t help me at all.

 15 minutes later, my friends had circled back and found me.
 Because I was physically useless, they walked my bike to a mechanic one kilometer up the road (also lucky) and I got a new tube installed for $5.